-TRS Preschool is community leader with nearly 30 years of NAEYC accreditation
+TRS Preschool is community leader with over 30 years of NAEYC accreditation

-The Raleigh School was the first school in Wake County and the third school in NC to receive this accreditation in 1988, and is one of a handful of schools that has maintained this accreditation over nearly three decades.
-After our most recent accreditation visit in spring 2015, we received enthusiastic reaccreditation with high commendations in nearly every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.
+After our last accreditation visit in spring 2015, we received enthusiastic reaccreditation with high commendations in nearly every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.

 The NAEYC Academy commends The Raleigh School: